Link Search Menu Expand Document

 Please take your time to familiarize with this code before modifying it.
 Although not mandatory, the pattern found in it is a very common way to implement ROS nodes:

-• The node’s source code is encapsulated into a class, FramesPublisherNode (line 6), which keeps a NodeHandle as a private member.
+• The node’s source code is encapsulated into a class, FramesPublisherNode (line 11), which inherits from rclcpp::Node.

 • In the body of main() (towards the end of the file):